fatimamatieva/DAT240_ASSIGNMENTS/Lab2/README.md

 ### Database

 For lab2 you are going to use the SQLite database engine together with Entity Framework Core (EF Core).
-The class ShopContext is the class that is going to be used together with EF Core DBContext.
-You are also going to use [Code first migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli) as part of this lab.
-You will then need to install the dotnet-ef command line tool as described in the link.
-Here is a good link for how to [create the DBContext class](https://docs.microsoft.com/en-us/ef/core/dbcontext-configuration/).
-And how to create the [connection string for the SQLite server](https://docs.microsoft.com/en-us/dotnet/standard/data/sqlite/connection-strings).
+The class ShopContext is the class that is going to be used together with EF Core DbContext.
+After it is derived from DbContext as well as containing a DbSet as described in the link about, then you can use [Code first migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli) to create the migration and the database file.
+For the migration you will need to install the dotnet-ef command line tool as described in the link.
+Here is a good link for how to [create the DBContext class with dependency injection in asp.net](https://docs.microsoft.com/en-us/ef/core/dbcontext-configuration/).
+And how to create the [connection string for the SQLite server can be found at the bottom of the page](https://docs.microsoft.com/en-us/dotnet/standard/data/sqlite/connection-strings).

+In the examples it is written how to use the in memory database instead of sqlite, but this should be quite similar with just having to write `UseSqlite` instead.

 For the database to work in the web application you must install the following to NuGet packages: